EasiPay Gold Card

 TERMINATION OF THIS AGREEMENT

-10.1 This contract has a term of 2 years after the conclusion of the contract and is automatically extended for another year if you do not cancel.
+10.1 This contract has a term of 2 years after the conclusion of the contract and is automatically extended if you do not cancel.

 10.3 We may terminate this Agreement with immediate effect and inform You of this decision (unless prohibited by law), if in Our reasonable opinion You do the following: